BrewBlox/brewblox-documentation/docs/dev/reference/cbox.md

 ```

 Both requests and responses can use masks to indicate field presence.
-This feature is implemented to complement Protobuf's automatic omission of empty values,
+This feature is implemented to complement Protobuf's automatic omission of empty and `0` values,
-and provides a way to distinguish between omitted fields and empty, nulled, or 0 values.
+and provides a way to distinguish between omitted fields and empty, nulled, or `0` values.

 The `maskFields` field provides a list of potentially nested field tags that are included in the mask.